150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 b) KVM_INTERRUPT_UNSET

    This clears pending external interrupt for a virtual CPU.

 This is an asynchronous vcpu ioctl and can be invoked from any thread.

-LOONGARCH:
-^^^^^^^^^^

-Queues an external interrupt to be injected into the virtual CPU.
-A negative interrupt number dequeues the interrupt.

-This is an asynchronous vcpu ioctl and can be invoked from any thread.